 Helmer also coached Butler's first women's basketball All-American in Te'era Williams.
 Helmer himself was honored for Butler's remarkable run, earning Jayhawk East Conference Coach of the Year honor.
 For his efforts, Helmer was also named the Kansas Basketball Coaches Association (KBCA) Women's Junior College Coach of the Year.

 In addition to the basketball honors and accolades, the Grizzlies posted a team GPA of 3.30.
 The Grizzlies sent seven players on to four-year programs - three to NCAA Division I, two to NCAA Division II and one each to NCAA Division III and NAIA.

 While the 2013-14 season was the best in school history, Helmer spent years laying the foundation for such success.
 In the past six years, the Grizzlies have defeated 12 ranked opponents, including a 23-point drubbing of on the road at Iowa Western two Years ago and this past season beating Seward at Seward which Broke a 19 year streak.
 Other top 25 wins came against Cowley (2014 twice), State Fair (2013), Garden City Community College (2013), Redlands (2012), Iowa Western (2011), Hutchinson (2011), Independence (2009), Cloud County (2010) and Kansas City, Kansas (2011).

 Under Helmer’s guidance, the Grizzlies have gone 44-3 within the friendly confines of their home arena, the Power Plant, over the last three seasons.
 In seven seasons, Helmer's teams have also posted an average team GPA of a 3.21.
 The totals of what Helmer has accomplished at Butler are staggering.
 He has coached 15 all conference players, 10 all-region performers, a host of academic all-Americans and 5 all-American candidates, including Butler’s only two NJCAA All American.
 Helmer has helped eleven players get to NCAA Division I and 13 to the NCAA Division II level.
-In Addition, Helmer also helped groom Butler’s first 3 NJCAA Coaches Association All-Stars in Jamillah Bonner (2012), Ashlee Ivy (2013) and Ashley Gibson (2014).
+In Addition, Helmer also helped groom Butler’s first four NJCAA Coaches Association All-Stars in Jamillah Bonner (2012), Ashlee Ivy (2013), Ashley Gibson (2014) and Kyeria Hannah (2016).